-Now that he’s three years old, I felt it would be nice to connect our routine cookie baking activity to the concept of “caring for others”.
+Because cookie baking had become a favorite activity of his, connecting it to the concept of “caring for others” felt like a nice extension.
 As a teachable moment, cookies are both fun to make and taste.
 And when made out of care and concern for someone in need, they are especially sweet!

-Ready to bake, I headed to my pantry cabinet to gather the necessary baking supplies.
-Hmmm…I was sure I had ALL the ingredients for blueberry cookies.
+After explaining the news of a neighbor’s foot injury, we agreed that it was the perfect time to bake blueberry cookies.
+I headed to my pantry cabinet to gather the necessary baking supplies.
+Hmmm…I was sure I had ALL the ingredients for the cookies.
 Sadly, I did not.

 With each stir, he said, “Ew, I don’t like peanut butter.
 Daddy likes peanut butter.”
 Next, “Ew, no chocolate … vanilla.” …”Ew…Oatmeal.”
 Meanwhile, I responded by sharing the health benefits of oatmeal, dark chocolate, … Yes, this was not the cookie making experience I had imagined.
-Instead, it was the cookie activity I had not planned for well enough.
+Instead, it was the cookie activity I had not planned for—in every way.

 Before long, I was back to pivoting.
 Obviously, he was disappointed with our oatmeal cookies.
 So I looked at him and said, “Would you like to make sugar cookies next?”
-Because he and I had successfully and joyfully made those in the past, I felt it would be the solution.
+He and I had successfully (and joyfully😉) made them in the past.
 “Yes!” was his quick reply.
 Fingers crossed, I had to find a recipe that included our available ingredients.
 Thankfully, I was able to find one.

 No answer.
 (Sigh)